-1.3 Verification of PROVIDER Employees
+2. Verification of Employees

-In accordance with State rules and regulations, PROVIDER shall conduct mandatory criminal background checks at no cost to the STATE, on any employee or subcontractor working directly with students.
+In accordance with State rules and regulations, CONTRACTOR shall conduct mandatory criminal background checks at no cost to the STATE, on any employee or sub-contractor having contact or working directly with students.

-PROVIDER shall notify the STATE, verbally within twenty-four (24) hours, upon learning of the occurrence of any of the events indicated below:
+CONTRACTOR shall notify the STATE, verbally within twenty-four (24) hours, upon learning of the occurrence of any of the events indicated below:

-- 1.3.1 Any employee, agent or volunteer's license required to perform services under this contract is or has been suspended, conditioned, revoked, expired, or terminated; - 1.3.2 Any employee, agent or volunteer becomes or has been the subject of any disciplinary proceeding or action before any federal or state agency or Board;
+- Any employee, agent or volunteer's license required to perform services under this contract is or has been suspended, conditioned, revoked, expired, or terminated; - 2.2 Any employee, agent or volunteer becomes or has been the subject of any disciplinary proceeding or action before any federal or state agency or Board; - 2.3 Any employee, agent or volunteer is or has been convicted of a fraud or felony; and - 2.4 Any claim, judgment or settlement in which the CONTRACTOR or any of its employees, agents or volunteers is or has been named a defendant.